aws/aws-cdk/packages/@aws-cdk/aws-sqs/README.md

 ## Encryption

-If you want to encrypt the queue contents, set the `encryption` property.
+By default queues are encrypted using SSE-SQS.
+If you want to change the encryption mode, set the `encryption` property.
 The following encryption modes are supported:

 * KMS key that SQS manages for you
 * KMS key that you can managed yourself
 * Server-side encryption managed by SQS (SSE-SQS)

-All newly created queues are encrypted by default with SSE-SQS since this is the new default encryption for SQS queues.
-Queues created in the past are unencrypted by default.
+* Unencrypted

 To learn more about SSE-SQS on Amazon SQS, please visit the [Amazon SQS documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-server-side-encryption.html).